nosarthur/qc101/entanglement.rst

     \end{array}
    \right.

-Add more?
-Peres PPT? geometric? von Neumann entropy?

-A natural question is ask is: **are some entangled states more entangled than others?**
+A natural question to ask is: **are some entangled states more entangled than others?**
 For example, it seems plausible that the state

 .. math:: \left|\psi_\epsilon\right> = \epsilon\left|00\right> + (1-\epsilon)\left|\Psi^- \right>

-is less entangled than the Bell state for small :math:`\epsilon`.
+is less entangled than the Bell state and more entangled than :math:`\left|00\right>`.

+There are a lot of open questions in entanglement measure.
+And many interesting results exist for small systems: two-qubits (dimension 4), qubit-qutrit (dimension 6), three-qubits (dimension 8).
+Since this is an introductory book, maybe I stop here.